 Mountain rescue, as we know it today, has been organized over the course of the last century, but helping people who have lost their way in the mountains is a much older tradition.
 Come and discover its history through this exhibition.

-With the first mountaineers came the first professions related to this activity in the 19th century: guides, porters, and volunteer rescuers.
+With the first mountaineers came the first professions associated with this activity during the 19th century: guides, porters and volunteer rescuers.
 In 1897, the first group of rescuers was created in France in Collonges-sous-Salève (Haute-Savoie).
-Throughout the 20th century, the profession became more organized as high-altitude mountaineering developed.
-Initially divided between various organizations and companies in the Alps and Pyrenees, rescue services became a public service in 1958, under the supervision of the Ministry of the Interior.
-The planning and distribution of rescue services differ depending on the mountain range, even though the techniques and resources deployed have been standardized.
+Throughout the 20th century, the profession became more organised as high-altitude mountaineering developed.
+Initially divided between various organisations and companies in the Alps and Pyrenees, rescue services became a public service in 1958.
+Planning and distribution of rescue services differ depending on the mountain range, even though the techniques and resources used have been standardised.

-This history is presented this winter at the Maison forte de Hautetour in Saint-Gervais Mont-Blanc, through photographic documents, audio and video testimonials, and rescue equipment from yesterday and today.
+This history is presented this winter at the Maison forte de Hautetour in Saint-Gervais Mont-Blanc, through photographic documents, video testimonials, and rescue equipment from yesterday and today.